Cataract Surgery Treatment in Kansas City, MO

 Non-Surgical Cataract Treatment

 Early symptoms of cataract included changing or decreased distance and / or near vision, blurry or clouded vision, poor night vision, light sensitivity, glare and halo symptoms.
-New eye glasses can help.
+Non-cataract surgery options are possible.
+New eye glasses can help but they are not a curative treatment for cataracts.
 Antireflective and tint coatings and sunglasses can help one function better as well.
-Eventually these changes may not help enough and cataract surgery is recommended.
+Eventually, these changes may not help enough and cataract removal surgery vision correction is recommended as the ultimate cataract treatment.

 What Causes Cataracts?